MicrosoftDocs/entra-docs/docs/id-governance/scenarios/provision-mim-to-entra.md

 ms.author: billmath
 ---

-# Govern cloud users that are provisioned from on-premises to Microsft Entra ID with Microsoft Identity Manager.
+# Govern cloud users that are provisioned from on-premises to Microsoft Entra ID with Microsoft Identity Manager.

 **Scenario:** Manage cloud users that are provisioned from on-premises to Microsoft Entra ID with Microsoft Identity Manager.

 :::image type="content" source="media/provision-mim-to-entra/provision-mim-to-entra.png" alt-text="Conceptual drawing showing MIM provisioning." lightbox="media/provision-mim-to-entra/provision-mim-to-entra.png":::

-If you have integration scenarios for users and groups that aren't in scope of Microsoft Entra Connect cloud sync or Microsoft Entra Connect Sync, then you may want to consider using the [Microsoft Identity Manager](/microsoft-identity-manager/microsoft-identity-manager-2016) and the [Microsoft Identity Manager connector for Microsoft Graph](/microsoft-identity-manager/microsoft-identity-manager-2016-connector-graph).
+If you have integration scenarios, for users and groups, that aren't in scope for Microsoft Entra Connect cloud sync or Microsoft Entra Connect Sync, then you should consider using the [Microsoft Identity Manager](/microsoft-identity-manager/microsoft-identity-manager-2016) and the [Microsoft Identity Manager connector for Microsoft Graph](/microsoft-identity-manager/microsoft-identity-manager-2016-connector-graph).
 This connector communicates with Microsoft Entra ID via the [Microsoft Graph API v1.0](/graph/overview) and beta.
-Be aware that the end of [support date](/microsoft-identity-manager/microsoft-identity-manager-2016#support-update-for-microsoft-entra-id-p1-or-p2-customers) for Microsoft Identity Manager 2016 is January 9, 2029.
+The end of [support](/microsoft-identity-manager/microsoft-identity-manager-2016#support-update-for-microsoft-entra-id-p1-or-p2-customers) for Microsoft Identity Manager 2016 is January 9, 2029.

 ## Next steps
 - [What is identity lifecycle management](~/id-governance/what-is-identity-lifecycle-management.md)